Triphenylphosphine

-Triphenylphosphine (IUPAC name: triphenylphosphane) is a common organophosphorus compound with the formula P(C_{6}H_{5})_{3} and often abbreviated to PPh_{3} or Ph_{3}P. It is versatile compound that is widely used as a reagent in organic synthesis and as a ligand for transition metal complexes, including ones that serve as catalysts in organometallic chemistry.
+Triphenylphosphine (IUPAC name: triphenylphosphane) is a common organophosphorus compound with the formula P(C_{6}H_{5})_{3} and often abbreviated to PPh_{3} or Ph_{3}P. It is a versatile compound that is widely used as a reagent in organic synthesis and as a ligand for transition metal complexes, including ones that serve as catalysts in organometallic chemistry.
 PPh_{3} exists as relatively air stable, colorless crystals at room temperature.
 It dissolves in non-polar organic solvents such as benzene and diethyl ether.

 Preparation and structure

 Triphenylphosphine can be prepared in the laboratory by treatment of phosphorus trichloride with phenylmagnesium bromide or phenyllithium.
 The industrial synthesis involves the reaction between phosphorus trichloride, chlorobenzene, and sodium: